 How to Pass the CritiCall Dispatcher Test

-- It has been observed that a number of test takers find it helpful to turn on the keyboard “Num Lock” for ease of data entry; however, this is wholly contingent upon personal preference and if you aren’t familiar with this feature, then trying it during the exam probably isn’t the best time to start!
+- It’s been noted in the past that a number of test takers find it helpful to turn on the keyboard “Num Lock” setting for ease of data entry; however, this is wholly contingent upon personal preference and if you aren’t familiar with this feature, then trying it during the exam probably isn’t the best time to start!